michaelbelcher/LittleFreeELibrary/README.md

 The goal with using IIAB is to get the e-library backend services as turnkey as possible to limit the coding needed to get it set up.
 With everything not focused on delivering and managing books turned off from the IIAB service it should fit on fairly small microSD cards.

-Once this is up an running on one Pi you can clone the microSD card and pop it into any Pi to replicate the library.
+Once this is up and running on one Pi you can clone the microSD card and pop it into any Pi to replicate the library.
 With the low cost of Pi Zero 2 Ws (or Pis that you get second hand) you can set up multiple copies of the library at a fairly low cost.

 Since it doesn't matter what Pi you start with it is faster to set this up on a higher-specced pi (like a pi 4 or 5) to get started.